OUR BLOG

 What is a Forceps Delivery?

 Forceps delivery is a type of assisted vaginal delivery.
-It’s sometimes necessary when a baby is having difficulty descending through the birth canal.
+This operative vaginal delivery is sometimes necessary when a baby is having difficulty descending through the birth canal.

 Forceps are curved metal tongs.
 During a forceps delivery, a doctor uses them to grasp the baby’s head and gently pull it out of the birth canal.
 In most cases, doctors use forceps only during the second stage of labor, when the mother has fully dilated and is actively pushing.